 Token Service-based Approaches

-This approach revolves around use of a token service or a set of token services trusted to vouch for security information about authenticated actors in the transaction.
+This approach revolves around use of a token service or a set of token services trusted to vouch for security information about authenticated actors in the interaction.
 In this approach, a token service issues a token which is an assertion that contains sufficient attributes that can be used in access control decisions.
 The service consumer passes this token, along with a request, to a service provider.

-After the original consumer passes the issued token to the service, the recipient service later acting as a consumer may then choose propagate the token to other service providers.
+After the original consumer passes the issued token to the service, the recipient service later acting as a consumer may then choose to propagate the token to other service providers.
 Much like the risks associated with the reuse of assertions in sender-vouches approaches, there are risks associated with the reuse of tokens issued by the token service beyond the initial consumer-provider interaction.
 Most token service protocols and specifications, therefore, provide the capability for “refreshing” tokens for reuse in such situations.
 In this case, each actor retrieving a token may request that the token service issue a “refresh token” that can be propagated for a subsequent service interaction.
 Utilizing refresh tokens removes the risks associated with reuse.

 This approach differs from the sender-vouches model in that trust of the token is not based on the message sender, but is based on the trust of the token service that issued it.
 In interactions between ownership domains, the establishment of the trust of the token services must be agreed to at the start of the relationship, and there must be an understanding of the policies associated with processing the tokens.
 To facilitate this, token services in one domain can often be used to “translate” tokens from other domains, issuing new tokens that are understood by services and consumers in its domain.